junxit/us-congress-code/title-33/chapter-15/sec-702h.md

 ### References in Text

 Herein, referred to in text, means act May 15, 1928, ch.
 569, 45 Stat.
-534, as amended, which enacted sections 702a, 702b to 702d, 702e to 702g, 702h, 702i, 702j, 702k, 702l, 702m, and 704 of this title.
+534, which enacted sections 702a, 702b to 702d, 702e to 702g, 702h, 702i, 702j, 702k, 702l, 702m, and 704 of this title.
 For complete classification of this Act to the Code, see Tables.
 The “project herein authorized” was specifically authorized by section 702a of this title.

 ### Codification